nepi-engine/nepi_rootfs_tools/README.md

 The installation script assumes a *systemd*-based init system and a standard Debian-like filesystem layout.
 If your stock O/S does not meet these requirements, you will need to inspect and customize for your system.

 ### Installation Steps ###
-1. Boot the device into the stock O/S and copy the *nepi_init_rootfs* folder from this repository to a convenient filesystem location on the device.
+1. Boot the device into the stock O/S and copy the *nepi_init_rootfs* folder from this repository to a convenient filesystem location on the device or clone this repository directly on the target device if internet and _git_ are available.
 2. Open a terminal on the device (SSH or native), navigate to the *nepi_init_rootfs* folder and run the *setup_nepi_init_rootfs.sh* script as root.
     ```
     $ sudo ./setup_nepi_init_rootfs.sh